 Total Marketplace orders represent the volume of Marketplace segment orders placed on our platform in a period, net of event cancellations.
 An order can include one or more tickets and/or parking passes.
 Total Marketplace orders allow us to monitor order volume and better identify trends within our Marketplace segment.
-Total Marketplace orders increased during the three months ended March 31, 2022 as a result of higher orders processed.
+Total Marketplace orders increased during the three and six months ended June 30, 2022 when compared to the same periods in 2021 as a result of a higher number of orders processed.